avbentem/preservica-api-demo/README.md

 :warning:  This is VERY MUCH work in progress.

 :warning:  This will need a CORS proxy to access the Preservica APIs from a browser.
 You can set it in the configuration screen when running the demo.
+When using `yarn serve` or the Docker image, enter `/proxy/` in the proxy field in the configuration screen when running this demo.

 See it in action on <https://avbentem.github.io/preservica-api-demo>

 ## Wish list

-- Authorization
-  - Store credentials in local storage (also to allow opening links in new tab/window)
-  - ...but warn if credentials seem to have write access
-  - Router: enforce authorization when applicable
 - Search
   - Fetch possible facets from API
   - Fetch content when clicking result
 - Embedded Swagger UI with auto-refresh access token?
-- Show `curl` commands

 ## Development